DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-2-induction-tutor-materials.md

 - how often do you use these strategies?
 - which do you find useful?

-Share the following examples with the group.
+Share the following examples with the group:

 I) I’m going to explain how I want you to complete this task.
 Once I’ve finished talking to you, you’re going to have a go on your own.